ee292d/labs/lab0/README.md

 <image src="doc_images/vscode7.png" width="400px"/>

+### Connect to to the Pi

-Once that's complete, you should see an option to connect to the host.
-Click it.
+Once you've completed adding your Pi as a host, you should see an option to connect to it.

 <image src="doc_images/vscode8.png" width="400px"/>

-You should now see a new window appear.
+When you select it you should see a new window appear.
 If you're using a password, you'll see a prompt to enter your password at the top.
 Once you're logged in there should be a few progress messages such as "Downloading VS Code Server".
-After they complete, you should see a small connection message in the bottom left of the window that says `SSH: 192.168.86.29`, but with your machine's IP address.
+After they complete, you should see a small connection message in the bottom left of the window that says `SSH: 192.168.86.29`, but with your Pi's IP address.

 <image src="doc_images/vscode10.png" width="400px"/>

+### Troubleshoot connection issues

+If you are seeing error messages, I recommend going through this checklist:

+ - Make sure your laptop and Pi are on the same Wifi network.
+ - Ensure that the SSH server that listens for connections is enabled on the Pi.
+This should have happened in the Advanced Settings dialog during the flashing process, but if you forgot to do it then, you can open up a terminal on the Pi, run `sudo raspi-config`, select `Interfacing Options`, pick `SSH`, and then choose "Yes" to turn it on.
+ - Check to see if the IP address of the board has changed since you noted it down.
+Some networks assign a new IP address every time the Pi reboots, so follow [the instructions above](#find-your-ip-address) to check it from the Wifi menu.

+### Download the code

 If that process worked, choose "Clone Git Repository..." from the options on the start screen, and enter `https://github.com/ee292d/labs` when asked for the